Resource-efficient simulation of noisy quantum circuits and application to network-enabled QRAM optimization

 In this approximation, the extra terms that appear for the first entry are already of order $\order{\epsilon^3}$ and could be neglected.

 Lastly, we compute the off-diagonal terms by multiplying every contribution from each noise channel applied in the correct manner.
 The expression is given by:

 When extending the linking protocol to a larger number of qubits, the expressions maintain their form.
 We only need to add all the terms in a similar manner as in the case of the 4-GHZ state.
-The complete analysis is detailed in Appendix~\ref{appendix:approximations}.
+The complete analysis is detailed in Supplementary Methods.